openlgtv/epk2extract/README.md

 | epk v1	| First version of epk format, not encrypted and not signed
 | epk v2	| Introduces signing and encryption, keys needed
 | epk v3   	| Introduced with WebOS.
 Keys needed
-| hisense pkg | Hisense DTV upgrade files
+| Mediatek pkg | UPG/PKG files used by Hisense/Sharp and possibly others
 | squashfs	|
 | cramfs	|
 | lz4		| Slightly modified version with header magic